-- (a) The information gained as a result of the inquiries and submissions described in clause 3 satisfied the Legal Costs Committee that the manner in which legal services are provided made it appropriate to continue to adopt the hourly and daily rates charged by law practices as the basis for the rates used in the Legal Profession (Supreme Court and District Court) (Criminal) Determination 2016. - (b) It is the recommendation of the Legal Costs Committee that- - (1) as a result of the inquiries and submissions described in clause 3; - (2) having considered the impact of relevant Australian Bureau of Statistics data; - (3) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax; and - (4) to be consistent with the hourly and daily rates referred to in the Legal Profession (Supreme Court) (Contentious Business) Determination 2016 to be gazetted at or about the same time as this Report, the hourly and daily rates referred to in sub-clause 4(a) be varied from the hourly and daily rates used in the Legal Practitioners (Supreme Court and District Court) (Criminal) Determination 20141 as the basis for the recommended scale of costs which have been generally rounded up or down to represent increases of approximately 2%, inclusive of the Goods and Services Tax, and for administrative convenience, are divisible by 11.
-Those rates are set out in Table A of the Legal Profession (Supreme Court and District Court) (Criminal) Determination 2016.
+- (a) The information gained as a result of the inquiries and submissions described in clause 3 satisfied the Legal Costs Committee that the manner in which legal services are provided made it appropriate to continue to adopt the hourly and daily rates charged by law practices as the basis for the rates used in the Legal Profession (Supreme and District Courts) (Criminal) Determination 2018. - (b) It is the recommendation of the Legal Costs Committee that- - (1) as a result of the inquiries and submissions described in clause 3; - (2) having considered the impact of relevant Australian Bureau of Statistics data; - (3) taking into account the incidental administrative implications of the calculation of the Goods and Services Tax; and - (4) to be consistent with the hourly and daily rates referred to in the Legal Profession (Supreme and District Courts) (Contentious Business) Determination 2018 to be gazetted at or about the same time as this Report, the hourly and daily rates referred to in sub-clause 4(a) be varied from the hourly and daily rates used in the Legal Practitioners (Supreme Court and District Court) (Criminal) Determination 20161 as the basis for the recommended scale of costs.
+Those rates are set out in Table A of the Legal Profession (Supreme and District Courts) (Criminal) Determination 2018.